\\\ Recycle For Pets

 Dog beds get thrashed with some dogs jumping in and out of their beds at least 50 times a day when playing and resting and sleeping.
 The inner cushion or pad takes a lot of wear.

-Cats can snooze up to 15 hours a day and will be using their bed to lie in, which in time, the cushion or pad will become less effective, limp and less supportive.
+Cats can snooze up to 15 hours a day and will be using their bed to lie in, which in time, the cushion or pad will become less effective, limp, and less supportive.

-We’ve known a thrifty pet owner to use an old camping sleeping bag with a broken zip that saved buying a new dogs pad cushion for another five years!
+We’ve known a thrifty pet owner to use an old camping sleeping bag with a broken zip that saved buying a new dog’s pad cushion for another five years!

-Given these mighty large statistics, there are free online platforms where the public may be grateful for your good quality pillows and cushions for their pets.
+Given these mighty large statistics, there are FREE online platforms where the public may be grateful for your good-quality pillows and cushions for their pets.
 Advertise for free on –

 2 Freecycle is a similar online platform as the name suggests, a worldwide partnership with local groups.

-3 ilovefreegle Is a free recycling website with local groups dotted all around the UK.
+3 ilovefreegle is a free recycling website with local groups dotted all around the UK.

-\\\ Damaged goods
+\\\ Damaged Pillows and Cushions

 What to do with old unusable and damaged pillows and cushions

-Recycling centres don’t encourage the public to deposit at their depots.
+The bad news – recycling centres don’t encourage the public to deposit at their depots.

-Damaged pillows and cushions are best given to a charity shop where they sort through old textiles and send them to ‘the rag man.’
-This incredibly important work that charity shops do provides them a tiny amount of payment but the goods get recycled to dedicated textile recyclers who sort through and re-use where they can.
+Damaged pillows and cushions are best given to a charity shop where they sort through old textiles and send them to ‘the rag man’.
+This incredibly important work that charity shops do provides them with a tiny amount of payment but the goods get recycled to dedicated bulk textile recyclers who sort through and re-use where they can.
 If you are planning to donate damaged goods in large quantities then it’s important to label bags and follow the instructions above in this article contacting shops prior to your attendance.

 We are sure that someone, somewhere will need your recycled goods.